KelvinTegelaar/AutotaskAPI/README.md

 To get items using the Autotask API you'll first have to add the authentication headers using the `Add-AutotaskAPIAuth` function.
 Example:

-    $Creds = get-credential
+    $Creds = Get-Credential

-    Add-AutotaskAPIAuth -ApiIntegrationcode 'ABCDEFGH00100244MMEEE333' -credentials $Creds
+    Add-AutotaskAPIAuth -ApiIntegrationCode 'ABCDEFGH00100244MMEEE333' -credentials $Creds

 When the command runs, You will be asked for credentials.
-Using these, we will try to decide the correct webservices URL for your zone based on the e-mail address.
-If this fails you must manually set the webservices URL.
+Using these, we will try to decide the correct webservice URL for your zone based on the e-mail address.
+If this fails you must manually set the webservice URL.

     Add-AutotaskBaseURI -BaseURI https://webservices1.autotask.net/atservicesrest